Lenovo IdeaPad Flex 5i

 Can I play games on the Lenovo IdeaPad Flex 5i Chromebook?

-The Flex 5i handles cloud gaming through services like GeForce Now and Xbox Cloud Gaming well, as noted by 9to5Google in their review.
-For Android games from the Play Store, most casual titles run smoothly, though 9to5Google noted some incompatibility issues with more demanding games.
-Native Steam gaming through Linux has mixed results - simple games work, but demanding titles may struggle according to Android Authority’s testing.
+The Flex 5i handles cloud gaming through services like GeForce Now and Xbox Cloud Gaming well; Clive Illenden highlighted GeForce Now on the Core i3 model.
+For Android games from the Play Store, most casual titles run smoothly, though demanding ones can be hit or miss.
+Native Steam gaming through Linux is limited on this hardware: simple games work, but demanding titles will struggle.